nicolasgoutaland/NSString-Color/README.md

 * Add web colors

 ##Bonus
-If you are using UIColor categories to add some color code to your project, such as https://github.com/magtory/FPBrandColors, youcan load them from configuration file too.
+If you are using UIColor categories to add some color code to your project, such as https://github.com/magtory/FPBrandColors, you can load them from configuration file too.

 ```objective-c
   [@"Facebook" representedColor];        // UIColor selector name from FPBrandColors